Writers and authors may have to manage multiple assignments simultaneously.

 Some associations offer certifications for writers and authors.
-Certification can demonstrate competence and professionalism, making candidates more attractive to employers.
+Certification can show competence and professionalism, making candidates more attractive to employers.
 For example, the American Grant Writers’ Association (AGWA) offers the Certified Grant Writer® credential.

-Certification can also increase opportunities for advancement.
+Certification may increase opportunities for advancement.

 Many editors begin work as writers.
 Those who are particularly skilled at identifying stories, correcting writing style, and interacting with writers may be interested in editing jobs.